rtarun9/rtarun9.github.io/content/blogs/physically_based_rendering.md

 The metallic property of a surface dictates what proportion of incoming light rays are reflected, and what proportion are absorbed.
 Metals typically have no diffuse color, since they completely absorb refracted light with little to no scattering.
 This changes as materials become more non metallic.
 Light that gets absorbed and scattered within close proximity to the point of entering the surface contributes to the diffuse color.
 [The light that gets reflected immediately contributes to the specular lighting, and the light that gets refracted and absorbed, scattered, and refracted out of the surface contributes to the diffuse lighting.]

-Now, coming to energy conservation, if some light ray gets reflection, it will not be absorbed.
+Now, coming to energy conservation, if some light ray gets reflected, it will not be absorbed.
 The remaining light rays which are not reflected will get absorbed.
 That is, reflection and absorbtion are mutally exclusion, If a% of the rays get reflection, (100 - a%) of rays get refracted.
 This ensures that energy is conserved at all times, and is often ignored in non PBR shading models such as Blinn Phong or Gooch.

 ## Physically Based BRDF
 What is a BRDF?